VSI VMS/XDE

 1. Introduction

-For information about new features, bug fixes, and known issues in this release of VMS/XDE, refer to the current version of Release Notes.
+For information about new features, bug fixes, and known issues in this release of VMS/XDE, refer to the Release Notes.

 2. System Requirements

-• Host operating system: An x86-64 GNU/Linux distribution with the minimum kernel version 5.9
+• Host operating system: An x86-64 Linux distribution with a minimum kernel version of 5.9

 • CPU: Intel Skylake-based (6xxx) or AMD 1st generation Zen-based (Ryzen-1xxx)